Find Affordable College Courses

 Full Biological & Biomedical Sciences at Seton Hall University Report

-Out of the 8 schools in New Jersey that were part of this year’s ranking, New Jersey Institute of Technology landed the # 5 spot on the list.
-NJIT is a fairly large public school located in the city of Newark.
+A rank of #5 on this year’s list means New Jersey Institute of Technology is a great place for biological and biomedical sciences students working on their doctor’s degree.
+NJIT is a large public school located in the large city of Newark.

 Of the 2 students majoring in biological and biomedical sciences at NJIT, 50% are male and 50% are female.